Brave Little Tailor

 Brave Little Tailor is a 1938 American animated short film produced by Walt Disney Productions and released by RKO Radio Pictures, being shown in theaters with Fugitives for a Night.
 It is an adaptation of the fairy tale The Valiant Little Tailor with Mickey Mouse in the title role.
 It was directed by Bill Roberts and Burt Gillett and features original music by Albert Hay Malotte.
 The voice cast includes Walt Disney as Mickey, and Eddie Holden as the Giant.
 It was the 103rd short in the Mickey Mouse film series to be released, and the fifth for that year.

 The film was nominated for the Academy Award for Best Animated Short Film at the 11th Academy Awards in 1939 but lost to Ferdinand the Bull, another short by Disney.
 In 1994, it was listed as the 26th greatest cartoon of all time by members of the animation field in a list compiled for the book The 50 Greatest Cartoons.

 Plot

-During the Middle Ages in Europe, a king is seeking a brave warrior to kill a giant who has been terrorizing his small kingdom.
-There is much discussion in the village, but no one is willing to take on the task.
-While this is happening, a young peasant tailor (Mickey Mouse) kills seven flies at once while at his work.
-He unknowingly interrupts a conversation among several other peasants about the problems with the giant to brag loudly about his accomplishment:

-Peasant (to his friends): "Say, did you ever kill a giant?"

-Mickey (sticking his head out his window): "I killed seven with one blow!"

-Gossip that Mickey has killed seven giants with one blow quickly spreads around the kingdom.
-The king summons him and asks if he really "killed seven at one blow".
-He goes into an elaborate retelling of how he killed the seven (flies, not giants as the king believes), which impresses the king enough to appoint him "Royal High Killer of the Giant".
-On discovering the misunderstanding, all of Mickey's confidence disappears, and he attempts to stammer his way out of the assignment.
-The king thinks he is holding out for a bigger payday and offers him increasingly vast riches and then (at her suggestion) the hand of his only daughter, Princess Minnie, in marriage if he can kill, or at least subdue, the giant.
-Smitten with Minnie, Mickey proclaims he'll "cut [the giant] down to my size" and sets off.
-When the gates of the town close behind him, however, his confidence fails him and he wants to turn back, but he sees Minnie and the townspeople cheering him on from the walls and decides to soldier on.